jockee/lang/lang.md

       - we cant know in parsing whether functions are fully applied
       - when evaluating, we can return a lambda'd pipe if partial?
       - composing with pipes - require parens?
+      - it cant be just a regular apply, can it?

 # MID